hyperledger-labs/splice/README.md

 - Every PR is tested for upgrade from the commit in `main` from which it branched
 - Every commit to `main` is tested for upgrade from the previous commit

-PRs/commits that include `[breaking]` in their commit message, or that make Daml changes or bump the Canton binary are excluded from this test.
+PRs/commits that include `[breaking]` in their commit message, or that bump the Canton binary are excluded from this test.

 The test spins up a full network in the source version, creates some activity, then gradually upgrades several of the components (SVs and validators) one-by-one to the current commit's version.